Projects

 Funding

-The project is funded by the Endangered Landscapes Programme (ELP) that is managed by the Cambridge Conservation Initiative – a collaboration between the Chancellor Masters and Scholars of the University of Cambridge of The Old Schools and leading internationally-focused biodiversity conservation organisations.
-The University and the ELP are supported by Arcadia – a charitable fund of Peter Baldwin and Lisbet Rausing.
+The project is funded by the Endangered Landscapes & Seascapes Programme (ELSP) that is managed by the Cambridge Conservation Initiative – a collaboration between the Chancellor Masters and Scholars of the University of Cambridge of The Old Schools and leading internationally-focused biodiversity conservation organisations.
+The University and the ELSP are supported by Arcadia – a charitable fund of Peter Baldwin and Lisbet Rausing.

 LIFE Safe Grid for Burgas